Sahil-Chhabra-09/CLEAN_CODE/README.md

 ### Miscellaneous Learnings:

+#### ch-3 (functions)
 - names of functions/variables should tell me everything
 - functions should do one thing and they should do it well
 - functions should have a constant level of abstraction, they should not be mixed like low level .append and high level like getHTML()
 - functions should be max 20 lines long
+- functions should have no side-effects (function promises to do one thing, but it also does other hidden things)

 ### Principal explanatoins: